BInvoker¶

 The object’s

-is copied from messenger, or initialized with looper and handler.
-See theBMessenger
+BMessengeris copied from messenger, or initialized with looper and handler.
+See theBMessengerclass for details on how aBMessengeridentifies a target.

 If you want a reply handler, you have to call